 He works as an Adjunct Instructor in International and French Film History.
 Prior to NYU, he conducted several artistic and educational projects with non-profits and UN agencies that engage with youths in Chile, Dominican Republic, Brazil, Australia, France and Bulgaria.
 He became a Trainer for European Commission Youth Program projects and the Children International Summer Village Organization (CISV) and designed methodologies in theatre and storytelling for social inclusion.
 He also took part and co-organized artistic residencies in France and the Netherlands and worked as an actor for several theatre companies and collectives in Europe and Australia.
 In 2012, Cortana founded the collective Inform’ART France, which brought together youth workers and artists.
 Among their projects, the collective drew upon the Human Library methodology to create a network of practitioners all over France.
 They also co-directed a short documentary, A land in between (2015) that told life trajectories of Sardinian migrants between France and Sardinia.
 He also took part in the youth delegation of the Festival Against Racism in Brussels and Montreal.
 Cortana is also a filmmaker currently completing a documentary about activist movements spreading the intersectional legacy of Afro-Brazilian activist and politician Marielle Franco in Rio de Janeiro, Brazil.

-At the Berkman Klein Center, he will further his academic research about Millenials’ mixed-race youth trans-mediatic representations and activism in France and overseas territory, the US and Brazil.
+At the Berkman Klein Center, he will further his academic research about Millennials’ mixed-race youth trans-mediatic representations and activism in France and overseas territory, the US and Brazil.
 He will investigate the development of digital ancestry and genealogy platforms and conduct fieldwork with mixed youths utilizing online tools to explore their roots and support collaborative activism.
-Cortana earned the EU Commission NOHA Masters in Humanitarian Assistance and holds a double-degree Comparative Politics and at Sciences-Po Aix en Provence.
+Cortana earned the EU Commission NOHA Masters in Humanitarian Assistance and holds a double-degree in Comparative Politics and Hispanic Literatures and Cultures at Sciences-Po Aix en Provence.
 He also received a BA in Cinema and Aesthetics from Panthéon Sorbonne University.